hsec-1/cybersecurity-portfolio/METHODOLOGY.md

 ---

-## Observations on AI Limitations
+## Why This Process Matters

-Working with AI tools — both cloud-based assistants and local models tested in the home lab — has provided direct exposure to failure modes relevant to security contexts:
+The review process above exists because AI tools have failure modes that are particularly dangerous in security contexts.
+Working with both cloud-based assistants and local models tested in the home lab has provided direct exposure to these:

 **Hallucination** — Models sometimes produce confident but incorrect information rather than acknowledging uncertainty.
 Smaller local models are particularly prone to this.
+The technical inaccuracies caught in this portfolio — incorrect model parameters, fabricated configuration steps, inaccurate vendor capabilities — are all examples of this in practice.

 **Sycophancy** — Models can show a tendency to agree with the user regardless of accuracy, reversing correct positions when challenged.
-This is a known training artefact that varies by model size and capability.
+This makes the framing and scope issues harder to catch, because the AI will readily agree that work was more extensive than it actually was and often err on the side of embellishment.

-**Security implication** — Both behaviours are particularly dangerous in security contexts.
-Acting on confidently incorrect technical information could have real consequences, which reinforces the need to treat AI outputs as a starting point for critical evaluation rather than a source of truth.
+Acting on confidently incorrect technical information in a security context could have real consequences.
+The review process documented here is a direct response to that risk.

 ---